BioBoost/object-oriented-programming-using-java/11_defining_classes/readme.md

 ![Class diagram of Point](img/point_class_with_print.png)

 The third row of the class rectangle is this time populated with a list of methods.
 The `print()` method is `public` so it is preceded with a plus sign `+`.

+## Access Modifiers - Data Hiding

+While perfectly legal, in most cases it is considered blasphemy to make attributes `public` unless they are `final`.

+> **INFO** - **Final (instance) variables**
+>
+> Final variables can only be assigned once.
+That means that they can only be initialized after which their value cannot be changed anymore.
+Variables and attributes can be made final by placing the keyword `final` before the data type.

+Why would one not make everything public and allow the user of the class access to everything?
+Because objects should NOT be able to directly change attributes of other objects.
+This is a necessity for two reasons: to **protect the user of the class** from himself and to **protect the class from the user**. *Things that are hidden cannot be misused*.

+Restricting access to attributes and certain methods is called **data hiding**.
+The attributes of a class should almost always be made private.
+A user of your class should never be able to change the inner properties directly from outside the class.
+If you allow users access to the inner workings of your objects they will misuse it. **Declaring an attribute as public breaks data hiding.**

+Then how can one than change the state of objects?
+Simple, by regulating the access to the state of the object using methods.
+This allows the developer of the class to place safeguards where needed.

+Take for example a class `Rectangle` which has a `width` and a `height` attribute.
+If these were public, there would be nothing to stop the user from assigning negative values to these attributes.
+This would be illogical.
+In many cases this can introduce bugs that the developer of the class never saw coming.
+By adding methods to set these attributes, the values can be checked for sanity.